symonhasan/all-about-git/README.md

 ```
 You may now see your installed Git version.
 ![git version check](snapshot/0.PNG)
-<p align="center"><em>Fig 1 - outcome of git --version command</em></p>
+<p align="center"><em>Fig - git --version</em></p>

 ### Git Global Config

-Now once you have sucessfully installed git now you need to set up some global configuration variable.
-Now these variables are important because if you working with other developers then they need to know who is making which changes and many other things.
+Once you have sucessfully installed git now you need to set up some global configuration variable.
+Now these variables are important because if you are working with other developers then they need to know who is making which changes and many other things.
 Now there are two important variable.
 One is `user.name` and another one is `user.email`.
 Of course there are lot more than these two but as we are getting started as beginner these two are enough for us.

 - To set your username
 ```bash